 This is not a routine testing method for marketed products.
 In this method, cyclic temperature stress tests are designed on knowledge of the product so as to mimic likely conditions in market place storage.
 The period of cycle mostly considered is 24 hours since the diurnal rhythm on earth is 24 hour, which the marketed pharmaceuticals are most likely to experience during storage.
-The minimum and maximum temperatures for the cyclic stress testing is recommended to be selected on a product-byproduct basis and considering factors like recommended storage temperatures for the product and specific chemical and physical degradation properties of the products.
+The minimum and maximum temperatures for the cyclic stress testing is recommended to be selected on a product-byand considering factors product basis recommended storage temperatures for the product and specific chemical and physical degradation properties of the products.
 It is also recommended that the test should normally have 20 cycles^{2, 4}.